michaelplaing/mr_rax/README.md

 Topic aliases are distinct for incoming ones, which are set by the client, and outgoing ones set by the server.
 Hence there are 2 pairs (handling inversion) of synchronized subtrees: ``iabt`` / ``itba`` and ``oabt`` / ``otba`` for each client, providing alias-by-topic and topic-by-alias respectively for incoming (client) and outgoing (server) aliases.

-The topic alias leaf values are used to store the alias and the topic pointer, since we do not need to search on them; this usage simplifies the updating of aliases and also reduces tree depth.
+The topic alias leaf values are used to store the alias scalar and the topic pointer, since we do not need to search on them; this usage simplifies the updating of aliases and reduces tree depth.

 Adding incoming topic alias ``8`` for Client ID ``1`` topic ``baz/bam`` plus outgoing alias ``8`` for Client ID ``1`` topic ``foo/bar`` then running ``raxShowHex()`` yields the following depiction of our 7 clients, their 9 subscriptions and the 2 aliases in the client tree – the short hex values after the ``=`` in the leaf nodes are aliases and the longer ones are pointers to topic strings: